Calerbucci/Data-Sructures_Project3/README.md

 ![Player action](/images/001.png)

-### Algorithm_A
+### Algorithm_ST

-*  The algorithm_A.cpp file is where you need to impliment your algorithm.
+*  The algorithm_ST.cpp file is where you need to impliment your algorithm.
-*  All the constrains and support funcitons is commented in the file, please check the [algorithm_A.cpp](/source/algorithm_A.cpp) for more information.
+*  All the constrains and support funcitons is commented in the file, please check the [algorithm_ST.cpp](/source/algorithm_ST.cpp) for more information.

 ### Submit

-*  All you need to do is complete the algorithm_A.cpp with correct return format.
+*  All you need to do is complete the algorithm_ST.cpp with correct return format.
-*  Any other modifies "will not" be compiled in TA's computer.(except algorithm_A.cpp)
+*  Any other modifies "will not" be compiled in TA's computer.(except algorithm_ST.cpp)
 *  But we do not restrict you from modifying any part of the framwork.
 You can do whatever you want to speed up your developement.

-### Something you might want to know

-*  system("pause")